gecio/gecio.github.io/docs/_optimist/specs/shelving_instances/index.en.md

 ## Shelve an Instance

-Instances on openstack can be shelved as follows:
+Instances can be shelved as follows:
 `$ openstack server shelve <server-id>`

 ## Unshelve an Instance